 - Students have a right to learn in a safe, positive, productive environment where they feel valued and experience success.
 Students have a responsibility to contribute positively to such an environment. - Students are capable of behaving appropriately and can learn to be accountable for their own actions and behaviour.
-We also recognize that individuals will make mistakes. - Students respond positively to structure, routine, guidance, consistency and encouragement. - Parents share the responsibility for the development of student self-discipline and for the encouragement and reinforcement of appropriate behaviour.
+We also recognize that individuals will make mistakes. - Students respond positively to structure, routine, guidance, consistency and encouragement. - Parents share the responsibility for the development of student self-discipline and for the encouragement and reinforcement of appropriate behaviour. - The ultimate goal for our Student Conduct and Behaviour Plan is to promote self-discipline, self-confidence, restoration, and a sense of security.

-• The ultimate goal for our Student Conduct and Behaviour Plan is to promote self-discipline, selfconfidence, restoration, and a sense of security.
-Promoting a school atmosphere that promotes the development of character and citizenship is a priority at Soraya Hafez School.
-We will accomplish this through the strong communication, lessons taught in class, student assemblies (post COVID) and weekly student video announcements.
+Promoting a school atmosphere that focuses on the development of character and citizenship is a priority at Meadowlark School.
+We will accomplish this through the student agenda, lessons taught in class, student assemblies and weekly student video announcements.